University campus in New Mexico

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Game Development Degree Programs in New Mexico — Detailed School Profiles
+In-depth Game Development program profiles in New Mexico

 At the associate's level, you'll get hands-on experience with industry-standard game engines like Unity and Unreal Engine while building a portfolio that speaks directly to employers.
 CNM's game development track emphasizes practical project work—from 2D platformers to 3D environments—preparing you for immediate entry into junior developer roles or seamless transfer to UNM's computer science program.
 The program balances technical coding skills with artistic fundamentals, so whether you're stronger in programming or design, you'll find your niche.
 Most graduates either land QA or junior gameplay programmer positions locally, or use their completed projects to transition into four-year degree programs with advanced standing.